Somalia: Independence and post-independence

-The British Somaliland protectorate obtained independence as the State of Somaliland on 26 June 1960.
-On 1 July 1960 the Trust Territory of Somaliland gained independence and the two united to form the Somali Republic, albeit within boundaries drawn up by Italy and Britain.
-A government was formed by Abdullahi Issa and Muhammad Haji Ibrahim Egal with other members of the trusteeship and protectorate governments, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister (later to become president from 1967 to 1969).
-On 20 July 1961 and through a popular referendum, was ratified popularly by the people of Somalia under Italian trusteeship, Most of the people from the former Somaliland Protectorate did not participate in the referendum, although only a small number of Somalilanders who participated the referendum voted against the new constitution, which was first drafted in 1960.
+British Somaliland obtained independence on 26 June 1960, and Italian Somaliland followed on 1 July, with the two uniting to form the Somali Republic, within boundaries drawn up by Italy and Britain.
+A government was formed by members of the former trusteeship and protectorate governments, with Abdulcadir Muhammed Aden as President of the Somali National Assembly, Aden Abdullah Osman Daar as President of the Somali Republic, and Abdirashid Ali Shermarke as Prime Minister (later to become president from 1967 to 1969).
+On 20 July 1961, a popular referendum, was ratified by the people of Italian Somalia.
+Most people did not participate, although only a small number voted against the new constitution.
 In 1967, Muhammad Haji Ibrahim Egal became Prime Minister, a position to which he was appointed by Shermarke.
 Egal would later become the President of the autonomous Somaliland region in northwestern Somalia.

-Coup d'État

-On 15 October, while president Abdirashid Ali Sharmarke was touring drought-stricken Las Anood, his personal bodyguard shot and killed him.
-Former US Secretary of State Henry Kissinger concluded that the bodyguard was acting of his own accord.
-Six days later, on 21 October, General Siad Barre led a military coup and successfully overthrew the parliamentary government.
-Modern political analysts assert that the coup was motivated by corruption in the parliamentary government.
-The bodyguard was tried, tortured and executed by the Supreme Revolutionary Council (SRC).
-He came from the same clan background as the president who he killed.